better-internet/radworks-docs/docs/getting-started.md

 brew install radicle/cli/core
 ```

-> **M1/arm64 users**: We're still working on an ideal installation method for running Radicle CLI on your
+> **M1/Apple Silicon users**: We're still working on an ideal installation method for running Radicle CLI on your
+> machine&mdash;see [our M1 troubleshooting
-> machine&mdash;see this [GitHub Gist](https://gist.github.com/sebastinez/d8f2d4979cad0d9f23c162702cdd4735) for our
+> section](understanding-radicle/troubleshooting.md##install-radicle-cli-on-apple-silicon) for our latest progress
-> latest progress until we're ready to publish an official method.
+> until we're ready to publish an official method.

 ## Create your Radicle identity

 To interact with the Radicle network, you need an **identity**, which you generate with `rad auth`.

-After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers, your **Peer
+After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers.

+First is your **Peer ID**, which identifies your device and the code you publish on the Radicle network, and is secured
-ID** and **personal 🌱 URN**, which identify your device and identify you across devices, respectively, along with an
+with an Ed25519 keypair.
+Second is your **personal 🌱 URN**, which identifies you across devices.
-Ed25519 keypair for securing your identity.

 ```
 $ rad auth